MDFEM: Multivariate decomposition finite element method for elliptic PDEs with uniform random diffusion coefficients using higher-order QMC and FEM: Finite element discretization

 \section{Finite element discretization}

 In this section we briefly present the finite element method and its error.
-The idea of the finite element method is to introduce a finite dimensional subspace $V^h \subset V$ and solve the variational problem~\eqref{eq:PDE-var} on $V^h$.
-Specifically, the domain $D$ is partitioned into \textit{elements}, e.g., subintervals, triangles or tetrahedrons with meshwidth $h>0$ and $V^h$ is a set of polynomials that are defined piecewise on these elements and are globally continuous.
-The dimension of $V^h$ denoted by $\widetilde M_h:=\dim(V^h)$, is of order $h^{-d}$, with $d$ denoting the spatial dimension, and thus usually $d \le 3$.
+The idea of the finite element method is to introduce a finite-dimensional subspace $V^h \subset V$ and solve the variational problem~\eqref{eq:PDE-weak-form} on $V^h$.
+Specifically, the domain $D$ is partitioned into \emph{elements}, e.g., subintervals, triangles or tetrahedrons with meshwidth $h > 0$ and $V^h$ is a set of polynomials that are defined piecewise on these elements and are globally continuous.
+The dimension of $V^h$ is of order $h^{-d}$, with $d$ denoting the spatial dimension.
+The spaces and norms on the physical domain which we need here were introduced at the end of \RefSec{sec:introduction}.

-In order to analyze the convergence rate of the finite element approximation we need to impose the following assumptions.
-For simplicity we only consider the case when the domain $D$ satisfies: